Shanghai International Circuit: Events

-Records
+Lap records

 The total length of the circuit is 5.451 km, which is about average for a Formula One circuit.
-Michael Schumacher's race lap record of 1:32.238 has stood since 2004.
-In Q3 of 2018 Chinese Grand Prix, Sebastian Vettel qualified on pole position with a time of 1:31.095, a new track record.
-The fastest official race lap records at the Shanghai International Circuit are listed as:
+Michael Schumacher's official race lap record of 1:32.238 has stood since 2004.
+In Q3 of the 2025 Chinese Grand Prix, Oscar Piastri qualified on pole position with a time of 1:30.641, a new unofficial track record.
+As of May 2025, the fastest official race lap records at the Shanghai International Circuit are listed as: